Rethinking Federated Graph Foundation Models: A Graph-Language Alignment-based Approach: Baseline Overview

-\textbf{FGGP}~\cite{wan2024fgl_fggp} partitions the global model into a two-tiered structure connected by prototypes.
+\textbf{FGGP}~\citep{wan2024fgl_fggp} partitions the global model into a two-tiered structure connected by prototypes.
 At the decision level, class prototypes are used instead of standard classifiers to improve separation; at the representation level, contrastive learning is used to infuse prototypes with global knowledge.

-\textbf{GCFL+}~\cite{xie2021gcfl} focuses on graph-level FGL by grouping clients based on their GNN gradient trajectories to manage structural and feature diversity.
+\textbf{GCFL+}~\citep{xie2021gcfl} focuses on graph-level FGL by grouping clients based on their GNN gradient trajectories to manage structural and feature diversity.
 It utilizes dynamic time warping on gradient sequences to ensure the clustering process is stable and robust.

-\textbf{FedStar}~\cite{tan2023fgl_fedstar} facilitates graph-level FGL by separating the learning of structures and features.
-Clients utilize an independent encoder to share domain-invariant structural information while maintaining personalized local encoders for features, thereby minimizing misalignment across the federation.

-\ding{184} \textbf{Federated Adaptations of Centralized GFM Approaches.} This category adapts leading centralized graph foundation model (GFM) training paradigms to a federated environment.
-Specifically, we evaluate Fed-versions of OFA~\cite{gfm_ofa}, GFT~\cite{gfm_gft}, UniGraph~\cite{gfm_unigraph}, GQT~\cite{gfm_gqt}, and GraphCLIP~\cite{gfm_graphclip}.
+\textbf{FedStar}~\citep{tan2023fgl_fedstar} facilitates graph-level FGL by separating the learning of structures and features.
+Clients utilize an independent encoder to share domain-invariant structural information while maintaining personalized local encoders for features, thereby minimizing misalignment across the federation. \ding{184} \textbf{Federated Adaptations of Centralized GFM Approaches.} This category adapts leading centralized graph foundation model (GFM) training paradigms to a federated environment.
+Specifically, we evaluate Fed-versions of OFA~\citep{gfm_ofa}, GFT~\citep{gfm_gft}, UniGraph~\citep{gfm_unigraph}, GQT~\citep{gfm_gqt}, and GraphCLIP~\citep{gfm_graphclip}.
 While these methods originally rely on centralized, self-supervised pre-training across a unified dataset, their federated adaptations distribute the pre-training workload across participating clients.

 \textbf{Implementation Details:} During the pre-training phase, each client executes two local optimization epochs using its private data according to the respective framework's objectives.
 Following this, all trainable weights are transmitted to a central server for parameter averaging.
 The resulting global model is then synchronized back to all clients to initialize the subsequent round of local training.